IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 **Note:** Once the FQDN has been validated using this method, IdenTrust may also Issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating wildcard Domain Names.

-This validation method is equivalent to the [TLS BR validation method in section 3.2.2.4.4] https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32244-constructed-email-to-domain-contact]
+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.4.4](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32244-constructed-email-to-domain-contact/)

 ##### **3.2.2.4.2 DNS Change**

 IdenTrust confirms the Applicant's control over the FQDN by confirming the presence of a Random Value or Request Token in a DNS CNAME, TXT, or CAA record for either (1) an Authorization Domain Name; or (2) an Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.

-If a Random Value is used, IdenTrust shall provide a Random Value unique to the Certificate Request and shall not use the Random Value after (1) 30 days or (2) if the Applicant submitted the Certificate Request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in [Section 4.2.1 of the TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#421-performing-identification-and-authentication-functions) or [Section 3.2.2.14.3 of the EV TLS BR](https://cabforum.org/working-groups/server/extended-validation/guidelines/#322143-age-of-validated-data)).
+If a Random Value is used, IdenTrust shall provide a Random Value unique to the Certificate Request and shall not use the Random Value after (1) 30 days or (2) if the Applicant submitted the Certificate Request, the time frame permitted for reuse of validated information relevant to the Certificate (such as in [Section 4.2.1 of the TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#421-performing-identification-and-authentication-functions) or [Section 3.2.2.14.3 of the EV TLS BR](https://cabforum.org/working-groups/server/extended-validation/guidelines/#322143-age-of-validated-data).

 When using this method, IdenTrust implements Multi-Perspective Issuance Corroboration as specified in [Section 3.2.2.9 of the TLS BR](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#3229-multi-perspective-issuance-corroboration).
 To count as corroborating, a Network Perspective must observe the challenge information (i.e., Random Value or Request Token) as the Primary Network Perspective.

 **Note:** Once the FQDN has been validated using this method, IdenTrust may also Issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

+This validation method is equivalent to the [TLS BR validation method in section 3.2.2.4.7](https://cabforum.org/working-groups/server/baseline-requirements/requirements/#32247-dns-change/).

 ##### **3.2.2.4.3 IP Address**